 The Office of International Education (OIE), as a catalyst for comprehensive internationalization, educates the greater Marquette community to become interculturally competent women and men for others through mutually beneficial collaborations in teaching, research and service.

-Within OIE, the Study Abroad program strives to offer students a range of international opportunities that meet their academic, vocational, cultural and developmental goals.
+Within OIE, the Education Abroad team strives to offer students a range of international opportunities that meet their academic, vocational, cultural and developmental goals.
 These goals are aligned with student’s program choice from a diverse palette of academic year, semester and summer programs.
-These programs include Marquette-sponsored programs with on-site directors, exchange and study abroad programs with partner universities and short-term faculty-led programs.
+These programs include Marquette-sponsored programs with on-site directors, exchange and study abroad programs with partner universities and short- term faculty-led programs.

-Study Abroad participants have individual goals for participating in an international experience.
-OIE also has goals, in the form of learning outcomes, for study abroad participants:
+Participants in educational abroad programs develop individual goals for participating in an international experience.
+OIE also has goals, in the form of learning outcomes, for participants:

 - Increase Intercultural Competence: Interacting effectively and appropriately within a variety of cultural contexts through knowledge, skills and attitudes.

 - Develop a Global Perspective: Developing and enhancing one’s global perspective cognitively, intrapersonally and interpersonally.

 - Personal Growth and Development: Gaining confidence in one’s perceived independence, goal accomplishment and sense of purpose.

 - Second-language Acquisition: Improving one’s written, oral, auditory and speaking abilities in a second language.